Fossj117/fossj117.github.io/_posts/2022-12-01-blue-lines-coral.md

 Here is a creative prompt I wrote for myself on this theme:

 > How might we use data to become *less* certain?
-In statistical analysis, data is used to minimize, manage, control, and quanify uncertaninty.
+In statistical analysis, data is used to minimize, manage, control, and quanify uncertainty.
 How might we instead use data to introduce more complexity, uncertainty, un-knowing — and their counterparts: richness, nuance, diversity — into the world?